 Horace was always well-dressed, matching from head to toe in his favorite colors of tan, brown, maroon and gray.
 He had a great sense of humor and was a great storyteller.
 He loved to cook, watch movies from Africa and listen to music from the 50’s and 60’s.
 He enjoyed a good political debate and often commented on the news of the day.
 Horace never complained about anything, he kept his own counsel and lived his life’s journey quietly and with dignity.
 He was his own man.
 He didn’t like to ask for help and if he owed you a dime, he would hunt you down to give it back.
 He died peacefully, holding his son Tyrone’s hand and is free from pain and suffering.

 Horace leaves to cherish his memory his beloved mother Berril Evans Carter; three children Michelle Evans, Tyrone Evans and John Evans; siblings Marva Evans (deceased), Julie Evans (deceased), Marcia Carter, Lorenzo Carter, Caswell Harris (deceased) Basil Grant, Rawl Thompson (deceased), David Cummings, Michael Cummings, Joan Griffith Lee, Andrew Griffith, Anthony Griffith; 9 grandchildren; 14 great-grandchildren; beloved Aunt Lillian Lowe; adoring nieces, nephews and cousins; longtime, trusted friend Mcainley Hill; and an extended family of close and special friends – old and new.
 He will always be loved, missed and remembered.

 The Family of Horace S. Evans wishes to express their sincere and heartfelt gratitude for the prayers, support, kindness and love shown during this time of sorrow.

 The Family of Horace S. Evans

-To send flowers to Horace's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Horace S Evans, please visit our floral store.